katerina-tziala/restaurant-reviews/README.md

 **6.** Launch the website with the ***Web Server for Chrome*** app!
 <br><br>
 <h2>Auditing the Restaurant Reviews App</h2>
-After completing the first stage of the project the application was audited.
+After completing the first stage of the project, the application was audited.
 The following figures illustrate the audit results for each interface.

  - **index.html:**<br>
    **1.** Responsive Design